 When we acquire a business, we record goodwill equal to the excess of the amount we pay for the business, including liabilities assumed, over the fair value of the tangible and identifiable intangible assets of the business we acquire.
-Goodwill and other intangible assets that have indefinite useful lives must be evaluated at least annually for impairment.
+Goodwill and other intangible assets that have indefinite useful lives must be evaluated for impairment at least annually, or when events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The specific guidance for testing goodwill and other non-amortized intangible assets for impairment requires management to make certain estimates and assumptions when allocating goodwill to reporting units and determining the fair value of reporting unit net assets and liabilities, including, among other things, an assessment of market conditions, projected cash flows, investment rates, cost of capital and growth rates, which could significantly impact the reported value of goodwill and other intangible assets.
 Changes in our estimates and assumptions could adversely impact projected cash flows and the fair value of reporting units.
 Fair value is generally determined using a combination of the discounted cash flow, market multiple and market capitalization valuation approaches.
 Absent any impairment indicators, we generally perform our evaluations annually using available forecast information.
 If at any time we determine an impairment has occurred, we are required to reflect the reduction in value as an expense within operating income, resulting in a reduction of earnings and a corresponding reduction in our net asset value in the period such impairment is identified.
-As part of management's annual evaluation, the quantitative analysis resulted in a conclusion that the fair value of our reporting units exceeded their carrying values; therefore, goodwill and other indefinite lived intangibles were not impaired.
+As part of management's annual evaluation, the qualitative and quantitative analyses resulted in a conclusion that the fair value of our reporting units exceeded their carrying values; therefore, goodwill and other indefinite lived intangibles were not impaired.
 In the event there are deteriorations in business conditions or estimated cash flows beyond amounts previously or currently forecasted, there is a risk of future impairments on our goodwill balance.